 I wake in the dark to the sounds of the jungle.
 The chorus of cicadas is so loud that I sit up in bed, listening, amazed at how alive the night is here.
 By dawn the cicadas are finished, replaced by stillness, which is then replaced by the stirring of birds — and a strange thumping sound, which I determine is coming from a large frog who found its way into my room.
 It is trying to escape by repeatedly throwing itself against the glass, only to slowly slide back down the slick windows each time and land on the floor.
 Once I am able to catch it and put it outside, it hops away quickly, disappearing back into the jungle.
 The staff has silently placed tea and muffins outside my room (the muffins in a hanging bird cage to protect them from racoons), and I eat my breakfast while watching the sun come up over the mountains.

-Skye Parrott is a magazine editor, photographer, writer, and creative consultant.
-She was the co-founder and creative director of the arts and culture journal Dossier, and editor-in-chief for the relaunch of Playgirl as a modern, feminist publication.
-She is currently editorial director on the Special Projects team at T Brand.
+Skye Parrott is the Executive Editor of Departures.
+A magazine editor, photographer, writer, and creative consultant, she was previously a founder of the arts and culture journal Dossier, and editor-in-chief for the relaunch of Playgirl as a modern, feminist publication.